Dropping Networks for Transfer Learning: Methodology

-Encoded representations for paired sentences are obtained from $\langle h_{T_1}^{l+1}$, $h_{T_2}^{l+1} \rangle$.
-Since longer dependencies are difficult to encode and by only using the last hidden state as the context vector $c_t$, words at the beginning of a sentence have diminishing effect as the sentence becomes longer.
-One way of overcoming these sub-optimal sentence representations is to attend to the most salient words using the commonly used \textit{Attention Mechanism}.
-Instead of using the final hidden layer representation for both $\langle S_1,S_2 \rangle$, the output of hidden layers at each time step $t$ is passed to an attention mechanism that acts as a weighting mechanism.
+Encoded representations for paired sentences are obtained from $\big(\vec{h}_{T_1}^{(l)}, \vec{h}_{T_2}^{(l)}\big)$ where $\vec{h}^{(l)}$ represents the last hidden layer representation in a recurrent neural network.
+Since longer dependencies are difficult to encode, only using the last hidden state as the context vector $c_t$ can lead to words at the beginning of a sentence have diminishing effect on the overall representation.
+Furthermore, it ignores interdependencies between pairs of sentences which is the case for pairwise learning.
+Hence, in the single task learning case we consider using a cross-attention network as a baseline which accounts for interdependencies by placing more weight on words that are more salient to the opposite sentence when forming the hidden representation, using the attention mechanism~\cite{bahdanau2014neural}.
 The $\mathtt{softmax}$ function produces the attention weights $\alpha$ by passing all outputs of the source RNN, $h_S$ to the softmax conditioned on the target word of the opposite sentence $h_t$.
 A context vector $c_t$ is computed as the sum of the attention weighted outputs by $\bar{h}_s$.
-This results in a matrix $A \in \mathbb{R}^{|S|x|T|}$ where $|S|$ and $|T|$ are the respective sentence lengths, in this work, the max length of a given batch.
-The final attention vector $\alpha_{t}$ is used as a weighted input of the context vector $c_{t}$ and the hidden state output $h_t$ parameterized by a xavier uniform intialized weight vector $W_c$ to a $\tanh$ unit.
+This results in a matrix $A \in \mathbb{R}^{|S|\times|T|}$ where $|S|$ and $|T|$ are the respective sentence lengths (the max length of a given batch).
+The final attention vector $\alpha_{t}$ is used as a weighted input of the context vector $c_{t}$ and the hidden state output $h_t$ parameterized by a xavier uniform initialized weight vector $W_c$ to a hyperbolic tangent unit.

-\subsection{Learning to Transfer}
+\subsection{Learning To Transfer}

-Here we note two methods that are considered for accelerating learning on $\mathcal{T}_{t}$ given the parameters of a learned model from $\mathcal{T}_{s}$.
-We first start by describing a method that learns to guide weights on $\mathcal{T}_{t}$ by measuring similarity between $\theta_{\hat{s}}$ and $\theta_{\hat{t}}$ during training by using moving averages on the slope of the error curve, followed by a description on the use of smoothing splines to avoid large changes due to volatility in the error curve during training.
+Here we describe the two approaches that are considered for accelerating learning and avoiding negative transfer on $\mathcal{T}_{t}$ given the voting parameters of a learned model from $\mathcal{T}_{s}$.

+We first start by describing a method that learns to guide weights on $\mathcal{T}_{t}$ by measuring similarity between $\theta_{\hat{s}}$ and $\theta_{\hat{t}}$ during training by using moving averages on the slope of the error curve.
+This is then followed by a description on the use of smoothing splines to avoid large changes due to volatility in the error curve during training.